tkn-tub/ns3-gym/doc/manual/source/organization.rst

 work our way from the bottom up; in general, modules only have dependencies on modules beneath them in the figure.

-We first describe Part 1 of the manual.
+We first describe the core of the simulator; those components that are common across all protocol, hardware, and environmental models.
 The simulation core is implemented in ``src/core``, and the core is used to build the simulation engine ``src/simulator``.
-Packets are fundamental objects in a network simulator and are implemented in ``src/packet``.
+Packets are fundamental objects in a network simulator and are implemented in ``src/common``.
 These three simulation modules by themselves are intended to comprise a generic simulation core that can be used by different kinds of networks, not just Internet-based networks.
-The above modules of |ns3| are independent of specific network and device models, which are covered in later parts of this manual.
+The above modules of |ns3| are independent of specific network and device models, which are covered in subsequent parts of this manual.

-In addition to the above |ns3| core, we describe also in Part 1 two other modules that supplement the core C++-based API. |ns3| programs may access all of the API directly or may make use of a so-called *helper API* that provides convenient wrappers or encapsulation of low-level API calls.
-The fact that |ns3| programs can be written to two APIs (or a combination thereof) is a fundamental aspect of the simulator and is also covered in Part 1.
-We also describe how Python is supported in |ns3| as the last chapter of Part 1.
+In addition to the above |ns3| core, we introduce, also in the initial portion of the manual, two other modules that supplement the core C++-based API.  |ns3| programs may access all of the API directly or may make use of a so-called *helper API* that provides convenient wrappers or encapsulation of low-level API calls.
+The fact that |ns3| programs can be written to two APIs (or a combination thereof) is a fundamental aspect of the simulator.
+We also describe how Python is supported in |ns3| before moving onto specific models of relevance to network simulation.

 The remainder of the manual is focused on documenting the models and supporting capabilities.
-Part 2 focuses on two fundamental objects in
+The next part focuses on two fundamental objects in
 |ns3|:  the ``Node`` and ``NetDevice``.
 Two special NetDevice types are
-designed to support network emulation use cases, and emulation is described in Part 3.
-Part 4 is devoted to Internet-related models, including the sockets API used by Internet applications.
-Part 5 covers applications, and Part 6 describes additional support for simulation, such as animators.
+designed to support network emulation use cases, and emulation is described next.
+The following chapter is devoted to Internet-related models, including the sockets API used by Internet applications.
+The next chapter covers applications, and the following chapter describes additional support for simulation, such as animators and statistics.

 The project maintains a separate manual devoted to testing and validation of |ns3| code (see the `ns-3 Testing and Validation manual